General Library Policies

-Notification is by email and/or voice message and books can be picked up from the library’s information service desk.
+Notification is by email and/or voice message; books can be picked up from the library’s information service desk.

-Through PASCAL membership, students, faculty, and staff at Benedict College have access to approximately 350,000 eBooks and to select online databases.
+Through PASCAL membership, students, faculty, and staff at Benedict College have access to over 300,000 eBooks and to select online databases.

 Interlibrary Library Loan (ILL) is a system in which one library borrows a book or requests a copy of a journal article from another library on the behalf of its students, faculty, and staff.